Hubbard’s 223 yards, 2 TDs lead Oklahoma St past TCU 34-27

 STILLWATER, Okla.
+(AP) — TCU’s Gary Patterson has long been known as one of the best defensive coaches in college football — especially against the run.

-(AP) — Chuba Hubbard ran for 223 yards and two long touchdowns to help Oklahoma State defeat TCU 34-27 on Saturday.
+Oklahoma State’s Chuba Hubbard, the nation’s leading rusher, treated Patterson’s highly ranked unit just like the rest of them.
+The sophomore speedster piled up 223 yards rushing, including two long touchdowns, to help Oklahoma State defeat TCU 34-27 on Saturday.

-Hubbard, the nation’s leading rusher, ran for 192 yards in the second half to help Oklahoma State become bowl eligible for 14th straight year.
+Hubbard rambled for 192 yards in the second half.
+A TCU spokesman said Hubbard became the first player to rush for at least 200 yards against TCU in Patterson’s 19-year run as head coach.

+“When Chuba gets through there, nobody can catch him,” Oklahoma State coach Mike Gundy said.
+“That makes him different than other players.”

-Spencer Sanders passed for 158 yards and ran for 88 and Dillon Stoner caught three passes for 93 yards and two touchdowns for the Cowboys (6-3, 3-3 Big 12).
+Spencer Sanders passed for 158 yards and ran for 88 and Dillon Stoner caught three passes for 93 yards and two touchdowns for the Cowboys (6-3, 3-3 Big 12), who became become bowl eligible for 14th straight year.

 Oklahoma State played without star receiver Tylan Wallace, who reportedly tore an ACL during the week.
+Gundy said Wallace, a Biletnikoff Award finalist last season, is out for the season.

+“It’s just hard for a coach to swallow,” Gundy said.
+“It just almost ruined my week when I left the office, when I went home.
+When I go home, it just makes me sick to where I can hardly function.
+It’s hard to lose a guy like that, not only as a player, but also as a person, what he brings to the table.”

 Kolby Harvell-Peel led Oklahoma State’s defense with two interceptions and a fumble recovery.